endlesspint8/endlesspint8.github.io/_drafts/2016-08-01-six-pack-project-netherlands.md

 <img src="/gallery/2016/sixpack/tij_user_ratings.png"> </br>
 <sub>Data source: <a href="http://www.ratebeer.com/" target="_blank">RateBeer</a></sub>

-I used the above numbers to run a maximum likelihood
+The table indicates by what percentage users prefered the beers listed on the left (y-axis) over the beers along the bottom (x-axis).
+For example, users prefered

+I next used the above numbers to run a maximum likelihood process that would determine the overall rating of each beer, based on these preferences/wins, and provide an expected win rate against all other beers listed.
+Once again, the table indicates the likelihood of preference by beers listed on the left (y-axis) over the beers along the bottom (x-axis).

 <img src="/gallery/2016/sixpack/tij_max_like.png"> </br>
 <sub>Data source: <a href="http://www.ratebeer.com/" target="_blank">RateBeer</a></sub>